AdaCore/spark2014/docs/ug/appendix.rst

    workaround is to use expression functions instead for those functions called in contracts and assertion pragmas.

 #.
+Global contracts for subprograms that are only declared (no body is
+   available) are ignored in proof.
+A ``null`` Global contract is used for these subprograms.

+#.
 The model of floats cannot distinguish between +0 and -0.

 #.
 The 'Update notation for specifying updates to arrays and records in proof